kozukiii/Genuinely/README.md

 3. **Prompt engineering** -- A second 8b-instant call synthesises the raw market data into a product-specific expert system prompt with explicit `PRICE_LOW` / `PRICE_HIGH` anchors.
 Groups with PriceCharting data get the verified price prepended as an authoritative anchor so the scorer can't drift from it.

-4. **LLM scoring** -- Groq scores each listing across all six dimensions using the engineered system prompt.
-Price fairness uses a deterministic percentile algorithm so scores don't drift with model temperature.
+4. **LLM scoring** -- Groq scores each listing across five dimensions using the engineered system prompt.
+All scoring calls use `response_format: { type: "json_object" }` (JSON Object Mode), which forces the model to return a top-level JSON object and eliminates markdown fences, preamble text, and DEBUG INFO sections.
+Batch calls wrap their output in a `{ "listings": [...] }` envelope to satisfy the top-level-object requirement.

+   The response then passes through a two-phase parse-and-validate pipeline:
+   - **Extract** (`extractStructuredAnalysis`) -- pulls the JSON object from the raw string; a brace-depth scanner handles rare model non-compliance as a fallback.
+   - **Validate** (`validateAnalysis`) -- enforces an allow-list of expected score keys, clamps every score to 0–100, coerces numeric strings like `"90"`, allows `priceFairness: null` only on Marketplace "Accepts Offers" listings, sanitises highlights, and returns `EMPTY_ANALYSIS` on total failure rather than surfacing a broken object.

+   Two deterministic overrides run after validation and are never accepted from AI output: eBay `sellerTrust` is always computed from feedback history; `priceFairness` is always computed from the market percentile algorithm when market data is available.

 Results are cached in memory to avoid redundant LLM calls on repeated searches.